-- ESMF team interacted with a teacher from Bhriguram Chowdhurypara LP School. - The school is running under TTADC. - School building is in dilapidated condition.
+- ESMF preparation team interacted with a teacher from Bhriguram Chowdhurypara LP School. - The school is running under TTADC. - School building is in dilapidated condition.
 The school also has hostel facilities and the hostel is located adjacent to the school.
 The hostel structure is also in dilapidated condition. - Currently 20 students are staying in the hostel.

-Venue: JB Para
+Venue: JB Para Group: Local community Location: Lat

-Lat 23.652467, Long 91.806205
+23.652467, Long 91.806205